-The British Empire
+GREAT BRITAIN

-What shall I say anent the British Empire whose citizens boast that the sun never sets upon it and who for many centuries have ruled the oceans of the world and added steadily to their territories?
 Great Britain has been a great and imperialistic power.
-Her acquisitive spirit, her tenacity and the firmness of her political manoeuvers in the past have warranted this charge.
-She has played “power politics” and has become expert in balancing one nation against another nation in order to preserve the status quo and the integrity of the British Isles.
+Her acquisitive spirit, her tenacity and the firmness of her political manoeuvres in the past have warranted this charge.
+She has played "power politics" and has become expert in balancing one nation against another nation in order to preserve the status quo and the integrity of the British Isles.
 She has wrought with diligence for a stability among the nations which will enable her to function smoothly and attain her ends.
-She has been accused of an intense commercialism and the phrase, “a nation of shop keepers” has been applied to her by other nations.
+She has been accused of an intense commercialism and the phrase "a nation of shop keepers" has been applied to her by other nations.
 The British are frequently disliked by other peoples; their aloof hauteur, their national pride and their attitude of owning the world alienates many.
 Great Britain carries the sense of caste into all her international relations just as the class distinction system has controlled her internal relationships for ages.
-These accusations are all based on truth and the enemies of Great Britain can bring due cause to the judgment seat.
-The British, as a whole, have been reactionary, over-cautious and conservative, slow to move, and apt to be satisfied with existing conditions, particularly if those conditions [page 42] are strictly British.
+These accusations are all based on truth and the enemies [Page 20] of Great Britain can bring due cause to the judgment seat.
+The British, as a whole, have been reactionary, over-cautious and conservative, slow to move, and apt to be satisfied with existing conditions, particularly if those conditions are strictly British.
 All these characteristics have been the cause of extreme irritation to other people, particularly the nation which emerged from Britain, the United States.
 This is one side of the picture.
-But the British are not anti-social; they have led the way in welfare reforms, instituting such measures as the old-age pension system long before other nations did so; they are deeply paternalistic in their handling of smaller and less developed nations and have really helped them.
+But the British are not anti-social; they have led the way in welfare reforms, instituting such measures as the old-age pension system long before other nations did so.
+They are deeply paternalistic in their handling of smaller and less developed nations and have really helped them.
 Being conservative, it is hard for them to know when to withdraw that paternal help.
-The motto of the House of Wales is: “I serve”.
+The motto of the House of Wales is: "I serve".
 The innate tendency of the British race is to serve the nations and the races which are gathered together under the Union Jack.
 It must be remembered that since the beginning of the 20th Century, great changes have taken place in the thinking of the English people.
-Old things have passed away; the caste system with its aloofness, its separativeness and its paternalism is rapidly disappearing as the war and labor emphasize essential equality.
-Great Britain seeks no more territory; she is now a commonwealth of entirely independent nations to which she will add India as soon as the peoples of that land have resolved their internal dissensions and Moslem and Hindu can live together in peace —a thing which has not yet happened, and which lies entirely in their own hands.
-No other nation, not even the British, have the solution of that ancient problem of two ancient enemies —one virile and warlike, the other effete and philosophical.
+Old things have passed away; the caste system with its aloofness, its separativeness and its paternalism is rapidly disappearing as the war and labour emphasize essential equality.
+Great Britain seeks no more territory; she is now a commonwealth of entirely independent nations.